Optimal two-qubit gates in recurrence protocols of entanglement purification: Method

 with success probability $P_{\text{CNOT}}=1$.
 The output concurrence $\mathcal{C}'_{\text{CNOT}}(x)$ is less than or equal to $\mathcal{C}(x)$ for all $x \in [0,1]$.
 Thus, we conclude by using the properties of concurrence and integration that

-for {\it any} PDF with $\operatorname{supp}(p)=[0,1]$.
+for any PDF with $\operatorname{supp}(p)=[0,1]$.
 Hence, the initial average cost function $\bar f_{\rm input}$ is always less than or equal to $\bar f_{\rm CNOT}$.
 This is an example where the purification fails with the sole implementation of the CNOT gate.
-It must be noted that for $x\neq 0.5$, the state in this example can be purified with previous protocols \cite{Bennett1,Deutsch} that work on the Bell basis, and where the implementation with the CNOT gate is now accompanied by local single-qubit gates.
+It should be noted that for $x\neq 0.5$, the state in this example can be purified with previous protocols \cite{Bennett1,Deutsch} that work on the Bell basis, and where the implementation with the CNOT gate is now accompanied by local single-qubit gates.

 These examples demonstrate the meaning of the average cost function.
-It is obvious that a two-qubit gate can be optimal for certain family of states and less optimal for other type of state.
+It is obvious that one or more two-qubit gates can be optimal for certain family of states and less optimal for others.
 In the subsequent section, we will investigate numerically several cases.